 Inevitably the politics of the day will frame the question as whether new judgeships should be added now-and, if so, how many and in which specific courts.
-The more important question, however, is what considerations should guide policy-makers in deciding what judicial resources are appropriate in which courts.
-Answering that question allows the debate over what to do at any given moment to be over the application of principles to facts.
+The more important question, however, is what considerations should guide policy-makers.
+Answering that question allows the debate to be over the application of principles to facts.